D2Holly/MDPI-journal-grabber/README.md

 # MDPI-journal-grabber
 This script connects to the Crossref REST API to grab all volumes from an open source MDPI journal.
-The default for this script is to search the remote sensing journal, find the most recent 30 issues from the most recent volumes, that are journals-articles and parse metadata (title, URL, volume, and issue).
+The default for this script is to search the Remote Sensing journal [https://www.mdpi.com/journal/remotesensing], find the most recent 30 issues from the most recent volumes, and parse metadata (title, URL, volume, and issue).

 ## Features